 With mobile AR, you can now search for an insect by merely directing your phone camera in its direction.
 You do not even need to take a picture of it. like I mentioned earlier, the Ikea app helps you select the perfect combination of furniture for your apartment without you necessarily bring them in.
 Using mobile AR, you can teach people how to operate a machine you making gestures and watch your phone interpret those gestures in forms of arrows, boxes and circles to ensure your audience understand what you are saying.

-Wrap-Up: Realising this immense potential of XR companies have started using XR in their advertising to compliment/supplement their media investments progressively.
+Wrap-Up: Realizing this immense potential of XR companies have started using XR in their advertising to compliment/supplement their media investments progressively.

 About The Author